huslage/nagios-check-docker/README.md

 If you want to use the http interface, simply add `--url http://127.0.0.1:4243` to the end of the command_line.
 Feel free to use the plugin remotely by using the URL of the host where docker is running.

+You will then need to add a host check for the appropriate host or group to use the command.

 #### Plugin Options

 The plugin automatically checks that the docker service is reachable and gathers these performance metrics: